Anheurystics/Wyatt/README.md

 # Building
 Building Wyatt requires
 1. `g++` (MinGW for Windows systems) and `make`
-1. Qt Creator 5.3.1, on Qt 5.9.0
+1. Qt Creator and Qt5 SDK
 1. Flex 2.6
 1. Bison 3.0.4
 1. `stb_image.h` (place it in src/lang)

 (While other version of the above tools might work, the ones listed above are the ones I personally use to build)

-To build, run `make` on the root of the directory.
+To first generate the Makefiles, run `qmake` on the root directory.
+Then, run `make`.

 The build type (Release or Debug) can also be specified (the build defaults to Release).
 ```
 > make -f Makefile.Release
 > make -f Makefile.Debug
 ```

 The resulting executable can be found in the release and debug directories.

+Alternatively, if you have QtCreator installed, you can open the project file (`wyatt.pro`) and build from there.

 # License
 Wyatt (both the IDE and language) is licensed under the GPLv3 license.